Argent77/A7-NoEENPCs/A7NoEENPCs/readme/readme.txt

     - The blacksmith of Trademeet can sell you the scimitar Hawksight +2.
     - The Cloak of Unerring Strikes is available from Bernard of the Copper Coronet after Lehtinan has been replaced by Hendak.
-    - Karthis al-Hezzar can sell you the Night Walkers.
+    - Karthis al-Hezzar can sell you the Night Walkers and "Sun Soulbeam", which is an enchanted scimitar.
 He can be found in the Wilderness between Saradush and the abandoned Temple of Bhaal.
     - Olaf Rassmusen is one of the henchmen you have to fight if you break into the Guarded Compound in the Temple District.
 You can loot the Gauntlets of Aln Zekk from his dead body.